anushalihala/SOC2018/hackathons/week2/brainstorm.md

 LISA: I FOUND THIS for THE DICE LETTERS. https://boardgames.stackexchange.com/questions/29264/boggle-what-is-the-dice-configuration-for-boggle-in-various-languages

+*Dice Distribution - Use the New Version: https://www.boardgamegeek.com/thread/300565/review-boggle-veteran-and-beware-different-version*

 3. **Main algorithm: given 16 letters, how do we find all possible words on a given board?**
   - Do we try out all possible combinations and check them against the dictionary?
 This implies all possible combinations of length 2, of length 3, of length 4... of length 16.